TheColonel92/wt-sounds-mods/README.md

 ```
 War Thunder/
 ├── sound/
 │ └── mods/       # Folder for mod files (to be created if necessary)
-├── config.
-blk # Main configuration file
+├── config.blk    # Main configuration file
 ```
 ### Explanations:
 `sound/mods/`: This folder contains sound mod files.
 If it does not exist, you must create it manually.